gaoharimran29-glitch/EC2andRoute53/README.md

 ## 🚀 Steps to Deploy

 ### 1. Launch EC2 Instance
-- Go to AWS Console → EC2 → Launch Instance
+- Go to AWS Console, then EC2, then Launch Instance
 - Choose **Ubuntu**
 - Create and Use key pair
 - Use Putty